darraghdog/covidfcst/README.md

 ```
 python train.py --data data/covid-19-data/ --rootpath . --preddays 2 --test F
 ```
-The output can be seen with date steamp
+The output can be seen with date stamp.